Banana shake protein guide for Indian gym-goers - best post-workout drink recipe

 First, the honest truth: banana is not a protein food.
 It is a carb and energy fruit.

-Per 100g of banana, ICMR-NIN data shows about 1.2g of protein.
+Per 100 g, a ripe banana has only about 1 g of protein.
+India's ICMR-NIN food tables list close to 1 g, and global food databases agree it stays near that.
 Even a large banana gives less protein than one glass of milk.
-So banana gives the shake its energy and sweetness — the milk and other additions give the protein.
+Banana gives the shake its energy and sweetness.
+The milk and other add-ins give the protein.

 How Much Protein Is in a Basic Banana Shake?

 The cheapest upgrade is peanuts or roasted chana.
 Add 2 tablespoons of roasted chana powder to a basic banana milk shake.
-You get 3–4g extra protein for about ₹5.
+Roasted chana carries about 22 g of protein per 100 g, so 2 tablespoons add 3 to 4 g for about ₹5.

 Is Banana Shake Good for Weight Loss or Bulking?